-Nevertheless, the elements of the Dirac equation, could not be directly applied to a photon: the wave has neither the variance of a vector, nor of an antisymmetric tensor (the tensor $\bar{\psi}\gamma{\mu}\gamma{\nu}\psi$ defined by the theory, is not the wave described by the equation); the Dirac spin rotates twice too slowy for a photon, which is a fermion, not a boson as it was already well nown.
-Nevertheless, the way was not obstructed as precedingly, because the different elements did exist though in a distorded form.
+Nevertheless, the elements of the Dirac equation, could not be directly applied to a photon : the wave has neither the variance of a vector, nor of an antisymmetric tensor (such a tensor $(\bar{\psi}\gamma{\mu}\gamma{\nu}\psi)$ is present in the theory, but it is not the wave) ; the spin rotates twice too slowy and the particle is a fermion, not a boson as it was already welllnown.
+Nevertheless, the way was not obstructed as precedingly ; because the different elements did exist though in a distorded form.

-After some first attempts (Broglie 2,3), de Broglie realized that a photon cannot be an elementary particle, but the fusion of a pair of Dirac particles: perhaps of a spin 1/2 corpuscle and its " anticorpuscle " (this word appeared here for the first time) both obeing a Dirac equation (Broglie 3).
+After some first attempts (Broglie 2,3), de Broglie realized that a photon cannot be an elementary particle, but the fusion of a pair: perhaps of a spin 1/2 corpuscle and its " anticorpuscle " (this word appeared here for the first time) both obeing a Dirac equation (Broglie 3).